-Site-specific water and salt balances, complemented by an understanding of the surface water and groundwater inputs, outputs and diversions of water in the region, should be provided for both preand post-development scenarios under a range of potential climatic conditions (for example, guided by the Australian Climate Futures Tool (CSIRO, 20158)).
+The proposal should provide site-specific water and salt balances, for both pre- and post-development scenarios under a range of potential climatic conditions (guided by, for example the Australian Climate Futures Tool (CSIRO 2015)).
+These should show an understanding of the surface water and groundwater inputs, outputs and diversions in the region.

-The water and salt balances should use consistent water metrics and definitions and be accompanied by relevant contextual information and statements of accuracy (for example, see the Water Accounting Framework for the Minerals Industry.
-Minerals Council of Australia, 20149 and Coal seam gas extraction: modelling groundwater impacts, Commonwealth of Australia, 201410).
-Assessment documentation should provide the Water Accounting Framework for the Minerals Industry - Input-Output statement for each site, including the accuracy table (which provides information on whether the data used were measured, estimated or simulated and the accuracy of the data).
+The water and salt balances should use consistent water metrics and definitions and be accompanied by relevant contextual information and statements of accuracy (see the Water Accounting Framework for the Minerals Industry, (Minerals Council of Australia 2014) and Coal seam gas extraction: modelling groundwater impacts, (CoA 2014a)).
+The assessment documentation should provide a Water Accounting Framework for the Minerals Industry - input-output statement for each site, including the accuracy table (which provides information on the accuracy of the data and whether the data used were measured, estimated or simulated).

-Information is needed about the set of water and salt stores for the site and the movement of water and salt between stores, tasks (such as coal handling and processing, dust suppression, underground mining), and treatment plants within the site.
-This should include estimates of water use in transpiration by vegetation, including seasonal and interannual variations, and the predicted changes to vegetation water use as a result of the proposal.
-An assessment of the potential impact of any changes to any store or flow of water and mass or concentration of salt, including long-term storage, arising from the proposed project on water-dependent assets is needed.
+Information is needed about the set of water and salt stores for the site and the movement of water and salt between stores, tasks (e.g. coal handling and processing, dust suppression, underground mining), and treatment plants within the site.
+This should include:

+- estimates of water use in transpiration by vegetation, including seasonal and interannual variations - predicted changes to vegetation water use as a result of the project, and - assessment of the potential impact of any changes to any store or flow of water and mass or concentration of salt, including long-term storage, arising from the proposed project on water-dependent assets.

-Estimates of the quality and quantity of external water supply and operational discharges under dry, median and wet conditions and the likely impacts on water-dependent assets should be provided.
+Estimates of the quality and quantity of external water supply and operational discharges under dry, median and wet conditions, and the likely impacts on water-dependent assets should be provided.
 Volumes and quality of operational discharges, as well as beneficial uses, should be described and predicted over the project life.

-It is noted that for greenfield coal seam gas projects, there is a large degree of uncertainty around produced water volumes and salt loads.
-Regardless, estimates of water and salt volumes, and the uncertainty associated with these estimates, should be quantified and communicated in the assessment documentation.
+For greenfield coal seam gas projects there is a large degree of uncertainty around produced water volumes and salt loads.
+Despite this, estimates of water and salt volumes are required, and the uncertainty associated with these estimates, should be quantified and communicated in the assessment documentation.
 Proposed management options for produced salt and brines should consider the uncertainty in these estimates and the potential for, and nature of, possible contaminants in the salt and brines.
-Management options for salt and brines should be considered with regard to their appropriateness over all time scales from short- to long-term and after project closure.
+Management options for salt and brines should be considered with regard to their appropriateness over all time scales from short to long term and after project closure.